pulibrary/figgy/docs/technical/preservation/implementation_diagram.md

 * After ingesting, CharacterizationJob runs (creates checksums), then runs CreateDerivativesJob
-* After derivatives are created in CreateDerivativesJob, it calls CheckFixityJob via perform_later.
+* After derivatives are created in CreateDerivativesJob, it calls LocalFixityJob via perform_later.
   * Calls `run_fixity` on the file set, which delegates to the primary_file
       * Runs checksums on the file on disk and compares it to the previously stored checksum.
-If it matches, sets fixity_success to 1, otherwise 0.
+If it matches, it creates a success Event.
-  * Sets the output of `run_fixity` to the FileSet, then saves it without calling the ChangeSetPersister, bypassing all callbacks.
-We don't know why we do this, but it means the FileSet won't be re-preserved.
-NOTE: This would cause the local FileSet metadata to be different than what's in the cloud, if local fixity checks happened after complete.
-We do see failed fixity checks on metadata occasionally.

 Scenario: A FileSet exists in Figgy, it should be occasionally confirmed its fixity is correct.
-* `rake figgy:fixity:run` is run manually once by someone, which queues up CheckFixityRecursiveJob.
-* CheckFixityRecursiveJob runs CheckFixityJob.perform_now on the least recently updated FileSet, and then re-enqueues itself.
-If anything errors, preventing re-enqueuing, then it stops running and we'd have to notice via the sidekiq dashboard.
+* `rake figgy:fixity:request_daily_local_fixity` is run every day.
+It checks a random 1/365th of the repository every day.

 ### Fixity status show page display
 Scenario: Looking at a Scanned Resource